How Long Can You Go Without Sleep?

-It’s not always easy to avoid sleepless nights.
-Sometimes they’re the result of circumstance, like staying up late to prepare for exams or being stuck on a transatlantic flight.
+It is not always easy to avoid sleepless nights.
+Sometimes they are the result of circumstance, like staying up late to prepare for exams or being stuck on a transatlantic flight.

-Sometimes sleep deprivation is an inevitability.
+Sometimes sleep deprivation is inevitable.
 People who work long shifts, split shifts, or late nights can easily find themselves without enough sleep.
-When it’s not possible to create more time for sleep, relaxation techniques can help to promote restful sleep.
+When it is not possible to create more time for rest, relaxation techniques can help to promote restful sleep.

-Relaxation doesn’t always have to come from breathing or exercise.
+Relaxation does not always have to come from breathing or exercise.
 Some people find listening to relaxing sounds helps them to feel sleepy, so try an app with ocean or forest sounds.
 Others prefer to journal and note down thoughts, feelings, worries, and plans to clear their mind before sleep.

 Struggling With Sleepless Nights?

 Difficulty getting to sleep can result in insomnia and sleepless nights.
-The main way to resolve this is to get enough sleep.
+The primary way to resolve this is to get enough sleep.